-Barcode verification is used to test the scannability of barcode images.
-The test is run on the printed product artwork or on a physical copy of the product packaging.
-The test involves scanning the product’s barcode multiple times and from varying angles and distances, the success of which determines the grade of the test from A – F or 4 – 0.
-This grade is called the ISO grade.
+Barcode Verification determines the scan quality of a barcode image.
+A Barcode Verification machine tests the product’s printed printed artwork.
+The test involves scanning the product’s barcode multiple times and from varying angles and distances, the success of which determines the grade of the test from A – F or 4 – 0 ( ISO grade).

 We supply all our images at an extremely high quality and clients of ours who have purchased verification reports usually return an ISO grade of 4 – the maximum grade if they have not altered the image in any way and printed the code with sufficient quality.
 If you decide to alter your barcode image in any way, a verification report can help you to understand the limits of the changes that can be made, and what needs to be changed to improve scannability.